-5. Children of staff
+4. Children of staff

-Children whose parent is a member of staff who has been employed at the school for two or more years at the time of application or has been recruited to fill a vacancy for which there is a demonstrable skill shortage.
+Children whose parent/carer is a member of staff:

+- who has been employed by the school and has worked predominantly on the school site for two or more years at the time of application; or - who has been recruited to fill a vacancy at the school for which there is a demonstrable skill shortage.